edpackard/CV/README.md

 After a rewarding decade working as an academic, I found myself searching for a new challenge: this is why I undertook and completed the [Makers Academy](https://makers.tech/) software development bootcamp.
 Makers encouraged me to reflect deeply on how I learn: during this journey, I was hugely inspired by the coaches and my cohort.

 Throughout my life I have always been fascinated by computers and the rapid development of technology: as a child, I remember spending hours typing out (and adapting) code from computer magazines and getting books out of the local library to find out more about programming.
 I would have loved something like Stack Overflow back then!
-I want to spend the next part of my career building software that will hopefully help to make the world a better place.
+I now want to spend the next part of my career building software that will hopefully help to make the world a better place.

 I blog about my experiences learning to code [here](https://edpackard.medium.com/).
 I can also be found on [Codewars](https://www.codewars.com/users/edpackard).